 The Acorn Veggie Deli, 11-13 Leigh Hill, Leigh-on-Sea, SS9 2GD (01702 719752): A wonderful deli packed to the rafters with veggie and vegan products that you won’t find anywhere else locally.
 Light lunches, cakes and coffees are served daily by a husband and wife team and their friendly staff.
 Dogs are welcome and staff will happily provide water bowls for thirsty pups.

-The Exchange, Southchurch Road, Southend-on-Sea, SS1 2PW (01702 447070): Our local watering hole.
+The Exchange, Southchurch Road, Southend-on-Sea, SS1 2PW (01702 447070): One of our local watering holes.
 Dogs are allowed in the bar and on the outside decking but not the raised restaurant area – although I would definitely recommend trying the food here.
 Water bowls are provided and staff are always pleased to see well-behaved hounds pop in for a pint.